vickynovlani/nops-docs/pages/ShareSave/C2E/nasg-onboarding.md

    2. In the copied Launch Template, modify Network   Interfaces / Tags / Block Device  Mappings from the instance Launch Template / Configuration if needed
    3. Fetch recommended instance types from nOps API
    4. Request Spot Fleet with the copied Launch Template and recommended instance types
-   5. Once the Spot request is fulfilled, get the Spot Instance and wait for it to its state `Running`
+   5. Once the Spot request is fulfilled, get the Spot Instance and wait for its state to be `Running`
    6. Attach the created Spot Instance to the ASG
-   7. Wait for the attached Spot Instance’s state to be the `InService`
+   7. Wait for the attached Spot Instance’s state to be `InService`
    8. Terminate the on-demand instance